beejjorgensen/xml2typ/test.md

 |*123*         |    *ABC*     |         *DEF*|*456*         |
 |**123**       |   **ABC**    |       **DEF**|**456**       |

-This paragraph uses embedded typst to make this next word
+This paragraph uses embedded Typst to make this next word
 #strong[strong].

 And a closing paragraph.